Around Saga (Saga City / Kashima City / Takeo City) - 3 day 2 night Course

 Yanagimachi Area This district has many historic buildings.
 The Saga City Cultural Museum・The Old Koga Residence・The Old Ushijima’s Residence・The Old Sansho Bank・The Old Fukuda Residence

 Saga Shrine and Matsubara Shrine Saga Shrine is like an oasis in the center of Saga City.
 Its foundations were laid in 1933 and it is well known as it enshrines Naomasa Nabeshima and Naohiro Nabeshima, the 10th and 11th lords of the Nabeshima Domain.
 Some 350,000 people visit the shrine for New Year every year, but on normal days the shrine has a secluded, quiet and holy atmosphere.
-Close by, Matsubara Shrine built in 1772 is even older than Saga Shrine.
-Here are enshrined the ancestor of the Nabeshima Domain, Naoshige Nabeshima, the first domain lord, Katsushige Nabeshima and the daimyo Takanobu Ryuzoji.
-Starting from Saga Shrine and visiting all of the seven shrines within the same grounds at New Year's is becoming quietly popular as "the seven shrine pilgrimage".
+Close by is Matsubara Shrine built in 1772 and is even older than Saga Shrine.
+Here are enshrined the ancestors of the Nabeshima Domain: Naoshige Nabeshima, the first domain lord, Katsushige Nabeshima and the daimyo Takanobu Ryuzoji.
+Starting from Saga Shrine and visiting all of the seven shrines on the same grounds at New Year's is becoming quietly popular as "the seven shrine pilgrimage".

-The Ruins of Saga Castle The ruins of Nabeshima's 0.36 million koku shogun castle are known as the symbol of Saga City.
-The entire moat surrounding the castle ruins has become part of Saga Prefectural Saga Castle Park, where water birds and Japanese carp swim around the moat and there are small and large water fountains and a recreational ground.
+Saga Castle History Museum The ruins of Nabeshima's shogun castle are known as the symbol of Saga City.
+The entire moat surrounding the castle ruins has become part of Saga Prefectural Saga Castle Park, where water birds and Japanese carp swim around the moat and there are small and large water fountains aswell as a recreational ground.

 JR Hizen Kashima Station